Rules version 2.0

-Condition - These are represented by icons under the name of most Event and Trait cards.
-These are compared to determine if a Species is Vulnerable to an Event (see ‘Determining Vulnerability’).
+Condition - These are represented by icons on most Event and Trait cards.
+These are used to determine if a Species is Vulnerable to an Event (see ‘Determining Vulnerability’).

-Condition Number (CN) - The minimum number of unique Conditions to which Species need to be adapted in order to be treated as Resilient to the Event.
+Condition Number - the minimum number of unique Conditions that a Species needs to be suited to in order to be treated as Resilient to an Event.

-Continuous - These Event and Interaction cards stay in a Community and their effects are active until they are removed or stated on the card.
+Continuous - These Event and Interaction cards stay in a Community and their effects are active until removed or when stated on the card.

-Discard - Place a card from your hand into the discard pile.
+Discard - Place a card from your hand into the relevant discard pile.

-Extinction - The loss of all Trait cards on a Species.
+Extinction - The loss of all Population Tokens on a Species.
 See ‘Extinction’ in Plant and Animal Trait Cards.

-Nature Calls - During this part of your turn, draw a card from the deck and show to the other players.
-If it is an Event card, it must be played on your Community.
+Nature Calls - During this part of your turn, draw a card from the Nature Calls Deck.
+If it is an Event card, it must be played immediately on your Community.
 Otherwise, add the card to your hand.

-Resource Number (RN) - Determines the number of cards you have to have in your hand at the end of your turn.
+Resource Number (RN) - Determines the maximum number of cards you can have in your hand after using a Draw Action on your turn.
 The default number is 7.
 Every player’s RN is unique to them, and can be altered with card effects.